-As at 31 December 2014, 5 per cent. of the book value of all non-performing loans was attributable to five customers and 12 per cent. to 10 customers.
-An additional 10 per cent. of non-performing loans as at 31 December 2014 was attributable to a further 41 customers.
+As at 31 December 2013, 15 per cent. of the book value of all non-performing loans was attributable to six customers.
+Of these six customers, one had performing senior loans and only restructured subordinated debt that was classified as non-performing.
+An additional 10 per cent. of non-performing loans as at 31 December 2013 was attributable to a further 24 customers.